This Easy French Toast recipe goes back to the basics with simple ingredients from your pantry. Your family will love this yummy breakfast staple.

 When it comes to breakfast, you can never go wrong with a classic family favorite like this French Toast.
 Much like our homemade pancakes, this French Toast recipe uses simple ingredients that you probably have in your pantry.
 Try serving them with our easy Hash Browns and a side of sausage links and/or bacon to complete your delicious breakfast!

 French Toast is a delicious and classic breakfast food.
-A slice of bread is soaked in an egg based batter and then pan-fried and topped with toppings such as butter, syrup, jam, or honey.
+A slice of bread is soaked in an egg based batter and then pan-fried and topped with toppings such as butter, syrup, fresh fruit, homemade whipped cream, jam, or honey.
 The egg batter usually has sweet additions like cinnamon, vanilla, and brown sugar.

 What Bread is good for French Toast?